-Gulf Shores City Schools announces new parental leave policy - News Break
+Gulf Shores City Schools announces new Parental Leave Policy - News Break

-GULF SHORES, Ala. --The Gulf Shores City Board of Education is pleased to announce a revision to the employee leave policy to add parental leave for all full-time employees.
-Dr. Matt Akin, Superintendent of Gulf Shores City Schools, will recommend to the Gulf Shores Board of Education Thursday night that the board approve a revised employee leave policy that adds paid parental leave for all full-time employees.www.fox10tv.com
+The Gulf Shores City Board of Education is pleased to announce a revision to the employee leave policy to add parental leave for all full-time employees.
+Dr. Matt Akin, Superintendent of Gulf Shores City Schools, recommended to the Gulf Shores Board of Education Thursday night that the board approve a revised employee leave policy that adds paid parental leave for all full-time employees.
+Currently, all public school employees in Alabama are eligible for 12 weeks of unpaid leave that is related to the birth of a child, adoption of a child, or care of a foster child.
+The revised Gulf Shores policy will provide four weeks of paid leave for both parents for the same situations.
+Each employee can qualify for the benefit once per year, although they can take the time in whatever increments they need over the 12-month period.
+The parental leave is in addition to the existing sick leave policy.
+Upon approval, Gulf Shores City Schools will be the only school system in Alabama that provides paid parental leave for employees.www.gulfcoastnewstoday.com

 Comments / 0